18 July 2022

 - As long as the candidate meets the general criteria for entering a PhD program at the university of Tasmania the scope for candidate backgrounds is broad and we would welcome applicants with backgrounds in public health, computing, information technology, psychology, sociology, and medicine among many others

 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Raimondo Bruno, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Raimondo Bruno to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.

 Following the application closing date applications will be assessed within the College.
 Applicants should expect to receive notification of the outcome by email by the advertised outcome date.